Park Row station: Early history

 For the first fifteen years of its existence, it was used exclusively by trains of the New York and Brooklyn Bridge Railway, a cable-hauled line that spanned the length of the bridge between Park Row and another terminal at the Brooklyn end of the bridge.

-On June 18, 1898, elevated trains of predecessor companies of the BMT began using the station during off-peak hours, while the cable-hauled shuttle continued to run at rush hours.
+On June 18, 1898, elevated trains running on the Myrtle Avenue line of the Brooklyn Elevated Railroad, a predecessor the BMT began using the station during off-peak hours, while the cable-hauled shuttle continued to run at rush hours.
+A similar setup was opened for the Kings County Elevated Railway's Fulton Street line on November 1 that year.
 Traffic at the station peaked in 1907, during what was known as the "Brooklyn Bridge crush", and additional stairways from the street to the terminal station were built.
 On January 27, 1908, the shuttle was eliminated and elevated trains began running to Park Row at all times.

 At its height, Park Row Terminal had four platforms on four tracks in the main part of the terminal, and another three platforms on two tracks beyond (west of) the main train shed.
 This resulted in very complex scheduling and track shifting, so that most trains discharged their passengers at dedicated exit platforms and then were transferred to tracks on other platforms for loading of outgoing passengers.